 These foods must be of the best material.
 It is a detox diet for a healthier you.

-At the same time, if you have certain problems with a specific food, please, listen to your body because it’s the best way to assess the suitability of any food.
+At the same time, if you have certain problems, along with skin breakout, with a specific food, please, listen to your body because it’s the best way to assess the suitability of any food.